Singapore, Lithographs –

-Expensive – but you can buy original LITHOGRAPHS AND PRINTS created by the famous Japanese architect at ODE TO ART SINGAPORE CONTEMPORARY ART GALLERY.
-Or just look at them for some inspiration
+You can purchase lithographs and prints created by the famous Japanese architect at ODE TO ART SINGAPORE CONTEMPORARY ART GALLERY

 If you’re an architecture geek, you may want to fill your home with artwork from legend Tadao Ando (born1941).
 The Japanese self-taught architect was once a lorry driver and a boxer in his younger days, and took night classes in drawing.
 He went on to become one of the world’s most respected architects, renowned for his modernist structures in concrete.
 They balance the bulky boldness of concrete with the ethereal softness of light as seen in Row House, or the otherworldly Church of the Light.
 He is the 1995 recipient of the Pritzker Prize, the oscars of the architecture profession.